-Is Organic Peace Silk vegan, vegan-friendly or cruelty-free?
+Is Organic Peace Silk Vegan, Vegan-friendly and Cruelty-Free?

-Last year, vegan actor Benedict Cumberbatch brought cruelty-free fashion to the Met Gala, wearing a vegan bamboo suit with a "peace silk" shirt.
-And to our delight, vegan actress Izabella Miko shared on her Instagram feed the "New morning uncomfortable habits" wearing our very own Organic Peace Silk camisole PJ set, so funny you must watch!
+In 2019, vegan actor Benedict Cumberbatch brought cruelty-free fashion to the Met Gala, wearing a vegan bamboo suit with a "peace silk" shirt.
+And to our delight, vegan actress Izabella Miko shared the "New morning uncomfortable habits" on her Instagram feed wearing our Organic Peace Silk camisole PJ set.
+Both are known vegans, so naturally, we have the question: Is organic peace silk vegan?

-However, just with many beliefs, practices and philosophies, the form all varies significantly between individuals.
-As much as we love this delicate fabric, in the age of conscious fashion, we feel it's essential to understand the production practices behind the choices we make:
+However, as with many beliefs, practices and philosophies, the form is personal and varies significantly between individuals.
+As much as we love this delicate fabric, in the age of conscious consumerism, we feel it's essential to understand the production practices behind the choices we make:

 Conventional silk uses domestic mulberry silkworms fed with crops packed with pesticides and fertilisers before the cocoons are cruelly boiled with the silkworm chrysalis still inside.
 The fibres are then extracted and refined by their strength, spun, washed with highly toxic chemicals, and then weaved into textiles.